Local Community Accessibility Grant

 The program offers two funding streams:

-• Stream 1 – Local Government Led Projects: For governments with a clear project in mind.
+• Stream 1 – Local Government/Public Library Led Projects: For organizations with a clear project in mind.

-• Stream 2 – Capacity Building and Support: For governments needing assistance to identify and implement accessibility initiatives.
+• Stream 2 – Capacity Building and Support: For governments and public libraries needing assistance to identify and implement accessibility initiatives.
 This includes workshops and resources provided by SPARC BC.

 Administration